pnp/List-Formatting/column-samples/generic-image-download/README.md

 ![screenshot of the sample output](./assets/screenshot.png)

-## List requirements
+## JSON note

-Attachments need to be disabled on the list in order for the solution to work.
+For this JSON to work in your list, make sure to edit the JSON and replace the **YOUR-LIST-NAME** placeholder with your list's name, as it appears in the URL (including special characters)

 ## View requirements